Part of Introduction to Cryptocurrency Investing Series

-Cryptocurrency is absolutely on fire these days and many investors are looking to profit on its white-hot rise.
-Well-known cryptos such as Bitcoin have surged again, and other popular digital currencies are rallying, too.
+Despite its well-known volatility, cryptocurrency is on fire and many investors are looking to profit on its white-hot rise.
+Cryptos such as Bitcoin and Ethereum ebb for a while and then climb higher, and many other popular digital currencies are doing so, too.
 Experienced traders have been speculating on crypto for years, but what if you’re new to the market and looking to get a piece of the action?

 Here’s how to start investing in cryptocurrency and what you need to watch out for.